IB Group 3 subjects: Internal assessment

 Internal assessment accounts for the remaining 25% of the course grade at SL and 20% at HL.

-Economics SL & HL
+Economics SL & HL (2022)

-The syllabus of the Economics course is divided into four sections – microeconomics, macroeconomics, international economics, and development economics – all of which receive approximately equal weight.
+The syllabus of the Economics course is divided into three main sections – microeconomics, macroeconomics, and global economics – all of which receive approximately equal weight.
 All sections must be studied by all candidates, and questions of all will be posed in examinations.
 The Diploma programme Economics course is noted for focusing more on development than any other economics course at a pre-university level, and this is all part of the IB programmes' international perspective.